Heriot-Watt University: Heriot-Watt College

 After the establishment of Heriot-Watt as a technical college, the new management committee set about extending the institution's buildings and strengthening its academic reputation.
 In its new form the college was one of only three non-university institutions in the UK with the power to appoint professors, and the first of these was appointed in 1887.
 In 1902 the college became a central institution, while in 1904 it introduced awards for graduating students which were similar to university degrees.

-Expansion meant that the college made increasing demands on George Heriot's Trust throughout the first part of the 20th century, which ultimately led to the independence of the two bodies in 1927.
-While the Trust continued to pay Heriot-Watt a fixed sum each year, from then on the college was responsible for managing its own financial affairs.
+Expansion meant that the college made increasing demands on George Heriot's Trust throughout the first part of the 20th century, which ultimately led to the independence of the two bodies by the Heriot-Watt College and George Heriot's Trust Order Confirmation Act 1927 (17 & 18 Geo.
+5. c. cxxi).
+While the trust continued to pay Heriot-Watt a fixed sum each year, from then on the college was responsible for managing its own financial affairs.
 Heriot-Watt continued to expand after becoming independent, opening a new extension in 1935.

 Both World Wars impacted on the speed of the college's expansion.
 During World War I, student numbers dropped as young men joined the army, while teaching in engineering stalled as the department was used for the manufacture of shells and munitions.
 During World War II, student numbers dropped again and the electrical engineering department became involved in training the armed services in the use of radar.

 After the college introduced a postgraduate award in 1951, it offered awards equivalent to university degrees and doctorates in all practical respects.
 Recognising this, in 1963 the Robbins Report recommended that it should be awarded university status.
 On 1 February 1966 the recommendation was enacted, as the institution officially became Heriot-Watt University.